NO LICENCE NEEDED FOR PAID TOUR GUIDE BUSINESS IN JAPAN (ANY LONGER!)

 This means you may have met many unlicensed tour guides anyway.

 Some share some concern about the new law.
-Current licence system keeps the quality of tour guides for foreigners as high as possible.
+Current license system keeps the quality of tour guides for foreigners as high as possible.
 If anybody can conduct tour, this shall results in unnecessary problems such as the guide may give you totally wrong information.

 What do you think?
 Share your opinion.